fardous80/bdm/readme.md

-# A boilerplace for creating matrimonial website
+# A boilerplate for creating matrimonial website

 A matrimonnial website developed in PHP Laravel.
 It has all the features of a full blown social media websites.